A Sketch-Loop is a sketch that does not have breaks and the Points that join the sketch-elements are merged into one Point.

-Generally, do not make a sketch-loop unless you intend to add to the sketch-loop a Profile or a Motion-Path FB.
+Generally, do not make a sketch-loop unless you intend to add to it a Profile/Extrusion [Solid] or a Motion-Path FB.

 Each Line or Arc you add to the graphic-area has a Point at each end.